danyavol/money-splitter/README.md

 3) Open `Android Studio - Devices - Pair Devices Using Wi-Fi`
 4) Scan `QR code` with your mobile phone
 5) After pairing you may need to click `Connect`
-6) Deploy app to your mobile phone using `Run app` button in Android Studio or using command `npx cap run android -l --external`
+6) Deploy app to your mobile phone using `Run app` button in Android Studio or using command `npx ionic capacitor run android -l --external`

 ### Via USB

 1) Enable Debug mode at `Settings - System - Developer Options - USB debugging`
 2) Connect your phone to PC using `USB cable`
-3) Deploy app to your mobile phone using `Run app` button in Android Studio or using command `npx cap run android -l --external`
+3) Deploy app to your mobile phone using `Run app` button in Android Studio or using command `npx ionic capacitor run android -l --external`

 ## Environments